yanluo-uml/micro2/lab3/README.txt

 6. Build a kernel module

-(1) Copy the kernel module (hello) source code to meta directory cp -r hello-mod <WORKDIR>/meta-clanton_v1.0.1/poky/meta-skeleton/recipes-kernel Add your group name into the hello.c.
+(1) Copy the kernel module (hello-mod) source code to kernel recipes directory cp -r hello-mod <WORKDIR>/meta-clanton_v1.0.1/meta-clanton-bsp/recipes-kernel Add your group name into the hello.c.
 You can change the message "Hello World!" to "Hello From <YOUR GROUP NAME>".

-(2) add the following line to the end of meta-clanton-bsp/conf/machine/clanton.conf MACHINE_ESSENTIAL_EXTRA_RRECOMMENDS += "kernel-module-hello-mod"
+(2) add the following line to the end of meta-clanton-bsp/conf/machine/clanton.conf MACHINE_ESSENTIAL_EXTRA_RRECOMMENDS += "hello-mod"
-   [IMPORTANT] Where the value is derived by appending the module filename without the .ko extension to the string "kernel-module-".

 (3) run the build process again.
    ./setup.sh